kristenstarr/februaryDO/README.md

 3. The chosen implementation is the most 'transaction safe', and although it perhaps causes some unnecessary waiting (in the case where libraries being requested are not connected at all), it is a simple and clean implementation that seems to fit well for the widely-interconnected domain that we are working with.

+### Concurrency: Docker versus Local
+Running locally, it is easy to achieve concurrency at 100 clients.
+When a docker image is spun up, either using docker-compose or not, for some reason the max concurrency that can be used is 32.
+Open file limits and docker parameters have been investigated in attempts to solve this discrepancy, but no solution has yet been reached.